 General Chemistry I (CHE 1021)

 This course is an introduction to the basic concepts of chemistry, and emphasizes the use of basic chemical principles to understand the complexities of the natural and biological world.
 Topics include atoms, molecules, chemical stoichiometry, kinetic and molecular theory, gas laws, electronic structure of the atom, polarity, ionic and covalent bonding, the states of matter, properties of solutions, polymers, energy, nuclear processes, and organic compounds.
-Laboratories focus on environmental topics related to water and include field trips as well as wet and instrumental methods of analysis.
+Laboratories focus on environmental topics related to water and include field trips as well as current methods of analysis.
 3 class hours / 4 laboratory hours alternate weeks; 4 credits.

 General Chemistry II (CHE 1022)